davwheat/GCSE-Revision-Website/src/articles/subjects/english/english-language/paper-1/paper-1a-top-tips.md

 ---
-title: "Paper 1: Top Tips!"
+title: "Paper 1, Section A: Top Tips!"
 date: "2019-11-09"
 description: "Paper 1 seems challenging at first, but often students just overthink it.
 Read through these short top tips to top-up your knowledge."
 subject: "english language"